 - compulsory assessment of the impact on the environment when making decisions on the implementation of economic and other activities;

 - priority of conservation of natural ecological systems, natural landscapes and natural complexes; and

 - responsibility for violation of legislation in the field of environmental protection and others.

-This Law provides for the principle of payment for the use of nature by charging to the budget fees for the negative impact on the environment of the following types:
+The Law provides for the principle of payment for the use of nature by charging fees for the negative impact on the environment of the following types: